19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Alchemy/Alchemy.md

 You can only brew potions using [Spells](../../Spellcasting/Spells.md) that you have [Memorized](../../Spellcasting/Spell%20Memorization.md).

-See [Potion Rules](Potion%20Rules.md) for how these items can be used once made.
+See [Potion Rules](Potion%20Rules.md) for how potions can be used once made.

+## Weapon Oils

+These enchantments, available to PCs ~4th [Level](../../../Player%20Characters/Derived%20Statistics/Level.md) or higher, allow a bonus to occur when a player makes an [Attack](../../../Game%20Procedures/Combat/Attack.md) with the enchanted weapon.

-## True Brewing Procedure
+## Potion Brewing Procedure

-True brewing creates potions that never go bad.
-It requires:
+The crafting process requires access to the appropriate arcane equipment and:

 1. Your [Favored Ability](../../../Player%20Characters/Backgrounds/Favored%20Ability.md) to be your [Spellcasting Ability](../../Spellcasting/Spellcasting%20Disciplines/Spellcasting%20Ability.md) *and* it's score is at least 7.
 	1. *Or* your [Spellcasting Ability](../../Spellcasting/Spellcasting%20Disciplines/Spellcasting%20Ability.md) is at least 10.